AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

+Controlling Simulation Settings
+______________________________

 .. class:: SimulateOptions(*args)
    :module: roadrunner

-   RoadRunner simulation options.
+   The SimulateOptions object allows tuning a variety of simulation and integration options such as tolerances and time step size.

-   This is the full set of options that determines how RoadRunner performs a simulation of an sbml model.
+   This is the full set of options that determines how RoadRunner performs a simulation of an SBML model.

-   This is a superset of the values stored in a sbml test suite settings file, the documentation of the fields which correspond to an sbml test suite settings was taken from http://sbml.org
+   This is a superset of the values stored in a SBML test suite settings file, the documentation of the fields which correspond to an SBML test suite settings was taken from http://sbml.org

-   This object can be read from a sbml test suite options file by using a file name in the constructor.
+   This object can be read from a SBML test suite options file by using a file name in the constructor.

    :param sbmlSettingFilePath: (optional) if this is given, the settings are read
                                from this settings file, if not, the default values are set.

+.. attribute:: SimulateOptions.integratorFlags
+   :module: roadrunner

+   A bitfield which may contain the following options.
+In python these options are also available as separate properties which set the integratorFlags bitfield.

+.. attribute:: SimulateOptions.STIFF
+   :module: roadrunner

+   Use the stiff (implicit) integrator.
+Defaults to off.

+.. attribute:: SimulateOptions.MULTI_STEP
+   :module: roadrunner

+   * Experimental *

+   Perform a multi-step simulation.
+In multi-step simulation, one may monitor the variable time stepping via the IntegratorListener events system.

 .. attribute:: SimulateOptions.absolute
    :module: roadrunner

-   A number representing the absolute difference permitted for the integrator tolerence.
+   A number representing the absolute difference permitted for the integrator tolerance.

 .. attribute:: SimulateOptions.amounts